What are the main COVID-19 variants? How can they affect vaccine responses?

 Although all viruses change and evolve the new coronavirus variants are especially important because we now have effective vaccines.

-By February 2021, several well-publicised variants have been described with brief characteristics listed in Table 1.
+By November 2021, several well-publicised variants had been described with brief characteristics listed in Table 1.
+These have continued to evolve since, often quickly becoming the dominant strain.

 However, all manufacturers are already testing updated versions of their vaccines against these new variants.